Jump London

 Jump London is a documentary first broadcast by Channel 4 about parkour and free running in September 2003, directed by Mike Christie and produced by Optomen Television.
 It later spawned a sequel, Jump Britain that first aired in January 2005.
 Both feature documentaries were directed by Mike Christie.

 Jump London followed three French traceurs, Sébastien Foucan, Jérôme Ben Aoues, and Johann Vigroux, as they run around many of London's most famous landmarks, including Royal Albert Hall, Shakespeare's Globe Theatre, HMS Belfast, and many others.

+Foucan subsequently appeared in Madonna's music video for "Jump" and choreographed and performed in her 2006 Confessions Tour.

+A 2025 study in the International Review for the Sociology of Sport traced the establishment of parkour in Gaza to 2005, when a local team founder discovered the discipline by watching Jump London on Al Jazeera.

 Music

 The music used in the film for each location was as follows: